 Note: We’re still in the early stages of our research and learning with regards to #hunger, so we’ll likely be adding additional programs/campaigns to this focus!

 As Chicago begins to rebuild post-pandemic, we intend to invest in a big way.
 A lot of the projects listed in this post will also fall under our #ChicagoStrong program, including local hunger and literacy programs, and cultural institutions.
 DONATE to #ChicagoStrong!

-Union League Boys & Girls Clubs ($6,000) – Affiliated with the Union League Club of Chicago at which we belong, we’ve committed to $6,000 this calendar year.
+Union League Boys & Girls Clubs (Awarded $6,000) – Affiliated with the Union League Club of Chicago at which we belong, we’ve awarded $6,000 this calendar year!
 Supporting kids who need them most, they provide homework help and tutoring, entrepreneurship, arts programs, sports programs, and leadership development through the Keystone and Torch Clubs.